-And we have to say it: a standard fridge or modest-sized wine rack will no longer cut it when it comes to impressing your dinner guests.
-Instead, it’s just got to be a cellar bursting with beautiful bottles.
+For many, a standard fridge or modest-sized wine rack will no longer cut it when it comes to impressing your dinner guests.

-To give you some much-needed inspiration when it comes to your perfect wine cellar, we’re taking a look at some of the world’s weirdest, wackiest and most wonderful.
+Here is a definitive guide to the best wine cellars around including installation tips.
+We’re taking a look at some of the world’s weirdest, wackiest and most wonderful.

 The Seriously Swoon-worthy